ElryWeeb/Controld-Updater/README.md

-# Dyniamic DNS IP Updater
+# Controld IP Updater

-Update your (WLAN) IP from your Android via API.
+Update your Controld IP from your Android via API.

 <a name="req">Usage Requirements: </a>
-- Dynamic DNS with a Update URL. (ex. https://www.cloudns.net/)
+- Controld DNS and a API URL. (https://controld.com/dashboard/api)
 - Android Phone with Android 11 or newer
 - The APK File